jundalisay/spblist/content/en/research/keynes/general-theory/chapter-13.md

 **The mistake of previous theories on the rate of interest is that they neglect the liquidity preference.** This neglect is what we are repairing. <b>The rate of interest cannot a revenue from saving or waiting*</b><!-- for return to saving or waiting as such -->.
 A man who hoards cash in his room will not earn interest.

-> *Superphysics note= Here, Keynes totally misunderstands the Classical definition which really is "the profits in lending".
+{{< n n="Here, Keynes totally misunderstands the Classical definition which really is 'the profits in lending'.
 From here, we will rename 'liquidity' as cash and 'liquidity-preference' as 'love for future cash' and propensity to consume as 'need for cash now'.
 Keynes says he is correcting Classical Economics for not loving cash so much.
-We counter-correct Keynes by saying the obsession with cash is an addiction
+We counter-correct Keynes by saying the obsession with cash is an addiction" >}}

 <!-- If a man hoards his savings in cash, he earns no interest, though he saves just as much as before. -->